the end of March, during its annual conference for North American customers,

 (ERP) and customer relationship management (CRM) solutions: MBS

 MBS Solomon, Microsoft CRM, and related services.

-The main takeaway from the conference was that MBS will continue to invest in
+The main takeaway was that MBS continues to invest in its current offerings

-this immense, ongoing developmental undertaking, which began at MBS even before
+the immense ongoing development undertaking which began at MBS, even before

 its strategy was espoused in 2002 (see Microsoft